How to Use a Theory to Frame Your Research Study

 Nursing leaders have lamented the publication of “atheoretical” research for many years.
 Atheoretical means without theory or “not based on or concerned with theory.”
 And to be honest, a lot of medical, nursing, and healthcare research, in general, is not explicitly guided by theory.
-Atheoretical research will provide results, but without a theory as a context for the findings, the results may not be that helpful in guiding practice, education, or research.
+Atheoretical research will provide results, but without a theory as a context for the findings, the results may not be helpful in guiding practice, education, or research.

 When research studies do not declare a specific theory as a framework, it doesn’t mean that a framework wasn’t used.
-Many frameworks are physiology/pathophysiology-based and implicit in the research design – that is, they are not specifically elucidated as the basis for the study.
+Many frameworks are physiology/pathophysiology-based and implicit in the research design – that is, they are not specifically identified as the basis for the study.
 For example, many medical research studies about basic disease processes are clearly are framed on a physiologic system (e.g., immune system, coagulation pathways) or pathophysiology-based (e.g., sepsis pathways, neurocognitive disruption).
-Some qualitative studies do not identify an a priori theory as their research framework — one major purpose of qualitative research is to develop theory.
+Some qualitative studies do not identify an a priori philosophy or theory as their research framework because one major purpose of qualitative research is to develop theory.
 But qualitative studies designed to develop theory still have a framework: the research design is based on a specific philosophy or epistemological framework (Green, 2014).

 Steps for Using a Theory to Frame a Research Study